GovtBlockchainAssoc/GBBPNode-RaspberryPi/README.md

 INSTALLATION GUIDE AND USAGE
 NOTE: This is currently the BLEEDING EDGE installation.
 Proceed at your own risk of serious frustration.  ;-)

 It is recommended that your test your Raspberry Pi assembly with the NOOBS MicroSD card first.

+0.- To create a GBBP MicroSD card (if you haven't bought one from the GBA and had it sent to you):
+    a) Download and install th eappropriate version of Etcher from www.canakit.com/tools/etcher
+    b) Download the latest release of the GBBPNode-RaspberryPi software from the link to the right above.
+    c) Run Etcher and select the file you downloaded
+    d) Attach your microSD card to your computer.
+Etcher should detect it and select it automatically BUT ensure that the correct drive is selected.
+    e) Click flash.
+Etcher will automatically (re)format the card before writing and verifying the image.

 1.- With the Raspberry Pi powered down, replace the NOOBS MicroSD card with the 256GB MicroSD card with the GBA software